 Hydropower is power derived from the energy of falling water, and has been around for centuries.
 The Greeks used water wheels to grind wheat into flour more than 2,000 years ago.
 In the 19th century American and European factories used water wheels to power industrial machines.

 In the 20th Century Hydropower lost out in competition with cheaper fossil fuels.
 However, in the last few years, concern around global warming, pollution and energy security resulted in a renewed interest in Hydropower.
-Rising energy prices and government subsidies in the form of ROC's, LEC's and the new Feed-In-Tariff scheme (FiTs) now mean that hydropower schemes are now economically attractive and attracting renewed interest from investors and landowners with suitable watercourses.
+Rising energy prices and government subsidies in the form of ROCs and FiTs now mean that hydropower schemes are now economically attractive and attracting renewed interest from investors and landowners with suitable watercourses.

 Most hydro sites in Scotland are classified as ‘small run-of-river'.
 ‘Small' generally means less than 10MW,and ‘run-of-river' means the hydro scheme takes water when nature provides it, using a small, discreet weir and a buried pipe – very different from ‘storage' schemes which use a larger dam.